| Description:

 This 50 million year old, Eocene-Era fossil fish comes from one

-Wyoming.
-A small portion of the fish fossils from Green River exhibits
+in Wyoming.
+A small portion of the fish fossils from Green River

-such fine preservation.
-The significant extent of soft-tissue preservation
+exhibits such fine preservation.
+The significant extent of soft-tissue

 This

-the only species of ray from the Green River Formation.
-Like modern
+and the only species of ray from the Green River Formation that

-tail.
-This one is known to be a female due to the absence of claspers
+spines of the tail.
+This one is known to be a female due to the

 Rays